 - Per policy, the pharmacy outpatient anticoagulation clinic will unfortunately not be able to assist you in monitoring anticoagulation therapy until you have been seen in clinic.

 - If you are starting warfarin therapy outside of the hospital, all INR testing will not be provided until you can be seen in the pharmacy outpatient anticoagulation clinic.

 UC Davis Medical Center Anticoagluation Clinic provides education classes about anticoagulation therapy.

-Class Schedule: Monday, Wednesday and Friday at 9:30 a.m.
+Class Schedule: Tuesdays and Thursdays at 9:30 a.m.

 - Patients will be scheduled into these classes by the pharmacy anticoagluation anticoagulation clinic.

 - Patients will need to bring an up-to-date home medication list.